tjeight/rednet-frontend/README.md

 ## Getting Started

+### Prerequisites

+Next Essential comes with two variants of the template - `main` [branch](https://github.com/radiumlabs/next-essential/tree/main) starter configured with biome.js for linting and formatting and `eslint-prettier` [branch](https://github.com/radiumlabs/next-essential/tree/eslint-prettier) starter configured with prettier and eslint for linting and formatting.
+Choose the one that suits you best.

 ### Radium - [Install Radium CLI](https://github.com/radiumlabs/radium) (Recommended)

 `radium` is an CLI tool to initialize any project.
 By using `radium init --with` command, radium will install dependencies, initialize as git repository, and prepare your project for development by cleaning up the project.